-Patek Philippe manufacturer has absolute creative freedom to create perfect designs and assemblies, as confirmed by numerous experts, calling Patek Philippe the best product in the world, following the intentions and visions of the– Antoine Norbert de Patek and Adrien Philippe.
+Patek Philippe manufacturer has absolute creative freedom to create perfect designs and assemblies, as confirmed by numerous experts, calling Patek Philippe the best product in the world, following the intentions and visions of the founders– Antoine Norbert de Patek and Adrien Philippe.

 However, Patek and Philippe’s manufactory has its own background behind becoming a world time manufacture